Astros-Rays Betting Preview, Prediction, How to Watch

-The Houston Astros (12-11) take on the Tampa Bay Rays (20-3) in game two of a three game set.
-This game will continue our MLB odds series with an Astros-Rays prediction and pick.
-We will also let you know how to watch the game.
+The Houston Astros (13-11) take on the Tampa Bay Rays (20-4) in the final game of a three game set.
+This game will continue our MLB odds series with a Astros-Rays prediction and pick while we let you know how to watch.

-As expected, the Rays won game one of this series and stayed perfect at home.
-Houston scored two runs to start the game, but the Rays quickly answered with two of their own.
-The Astros took the lead again in the third, but the Rays blew the game open with four runs in the bottom of the third to take a 6-3 lead.
-Tampa Bay did not give up a run the rest of the game and ended up winning by the final score of 8-3.
-Alex Bregman and Jeremy Pena homered for the Astros.
-Jose Urquidy did not make it through three innings and was handed the loss after giving up six runs.
-Tampa Bay did not hit a home run in this game for this first time all season.
-Wander Franco had four hits to lead Tampa Bay while four other players in the lineup had two hits.
-Taj Bradley picked up the win, going five innings and striking out six.
+Game one of this series was taken by the Rays.
+Taj Bradley had a stellar performance and Wander Franco had four hits on the night.
+Tampa Bay had four other players with multi-hit games in the 8-3 victory.
+Six different players recorded an RBI for the Rays.
+For Houston, Alex Bregman and Jeremy Pena homered in the loss.

-The pitching matchup in this one will be Luis Garcia vs. Drew Rasmussen.
+Game two saw the Rays home winning streak finally come to an end.
+Houston scored five runs in the fifth inning thanks to doubles from Pena, Jose Abreu and Corey Julks.
+Kyle Tucker and Jake Myers picked up RBI singles in that same inning.
+This would be all the scoring done in the game as the Astros won 5-0.
+Luis Garcia was stellar for Houston.
+He threw six shutout innings with seven strikeouts and allowing only three hits.
+For Tampa Bay, Drew Rasmussen gave up nine hits over 4 2/3 innings.
+He allowed all five runs and suffered the loss in the game.

 Here are the Astros-Rays MLB odds, courtesy of FanDuel.